AiswaryaShajan/final_coursework/README.md

 # PDE4430 MOBILE ROBOTICS – COURSEWORK 1 - ROS TURTLESIM 🐢

-This repository hosts the source code for the `turtlesim_coursework` package, which implements five main tasks with the turtle in a ROS Noetic Turtlesim environment:
+This assignment focusses on 5 tasks:
 - **Teleoperation using the keyboard** with an option to change movement speed.
 - **Autonomous navigation** to any given coordinate in the Turtlesim window.
 - **Wall collision avoidance**: Overrides movement to prevent wall collisions.
 - **Vacuum cleaning behavior**: Covers the entire window area efficiently.
 - **Multiple turtles vacuum cleaning behavior**.

-## Prerequisites:
+This repository hosts the coursework as a package folder called `final_coursework`, which implements three of the 5 tasks with the turtle in a ROS Noetic Turtlesim environment:

 1. ROS installed and configured.
 2. Python 3 with `rospy`, `geometry_msgs`,`math`, and `pynput` libraries installed.
 3. Start the ROS master (run `roscore`).